dance-or-dont

 with that since I wanted to run with some patches that aren't available on

-the official version hosted on the net, and the hydra
+the official version hosted on the net, and the hydra repo uses that version

 instead of the version in its node_modules.
 However, I was able to tether